surajnaik90/react/README.md

 - Run this: npm install @mui/material @emotion/react @emotion/styled
 - npm install @mui/icons-material

+To deploy to AWS

+- npm run build

 Notes:

 - The .js files you see in src folder are special type and not the typical js files.